-- Works must be produced or sponsored by University of Texas at Austin faculty, research staff, or students.
-Submission of works produced by individual undergraduate students must be sponsored by a faculty member.
+- Works must be produced or sponsored by University of Texas at Austin faculty, staff, or students.
+Submission of works produced by individual undergraduate students must be sponsored by a faculty member or department.

 - Works must be in digital form.
-Although any digital format will be accepted, submission in a recommended file format is strongly encouraged in order to facilitate long-term preservation.
+Although any digital format will be accepted, submission in a recommended file format is strongly encouraged to facilitate long-term preservation.

-- Works may be comprised of individual or multiple files.
+- Works may be comprised of individual or multiple files, but each work must have at least one file associated with it.
+Metadata only records are not permitted.
 Individual files over approximately 700 MB in size may require staff assistance to upload.
-For submission of files larger than 700 MB, please contact the Repository Curator at firstname.lastname@example.org.
+For submission of files larger than 700 MB, please contact the Repository Curator

 - Works should be ready for dissemination and copyright owners must be able to grant non-exclusive rights to distribute and preserve the works.
 Please note that copyright owners retain copyright; see the Copyright and Licensing Policy for more information.

-- Works may be submitted individually or in batches.
+- Works may be submitted individually or in batches of at least 100 items.
 Batch loads require special programming and scheduling.
-For batch submissions, please contact email@example.com.
+For batch submissions, please contact the Repository Curator.

-- Texas ScholarWorks reserves the right to withdraw a work that is libelous, an invasion of privacy, or that does not reflect the nature of the Collection to which the work was submitted.
+- TSW reserves the right to withdraw a work that is libelous, an invasion of privacy, infringes upon copyright, contains a virus, or that does not reflect the nature of the Collection to which the work was submitted.

 - If withdrawal is requested due to a copyright violation, the Repository Curator will temporarily restrict access to the work and will notify the submitter.
 If it is found that copyright was violated, the work will be withdrawn.